Accelerated Rehabilitation in CT

 Does AR show up on a background check during the rehabilitation period?

-Accelerated Rehabilitation does not show up on a background check during the AR period.
+Accelerated Rehabilitation in CT does not show up on a background check during the accelerated rehabilitation period.
 The file is sealed within 24 hours of the defendant applying for AR.
 The only place a pending case will show up is on the state judicial website, but if the person is using AR, the person doing the background check will see a pending case, but cannot find out what the charges are.
 If you have contact with law enforcement during the AR period, law enforcement will have access to the pending charges.

 Does it disappear after the AR period?